Eddevinc/files2/wvd-in-a-day/05-Create-Application-Groups.md

 1. Remote App
 2. Desktop

-The default app group created for a new Windows Virtual Desktop host pool also publishes the full desktop.
+The default application group created for a new Windows Virtual Desktop host pool also publishes the full desktop.
 In addition, you can create one or more RemoteApplication groups for the host pool.

 ### **Task 1: Review application group of type ‘Desktop’ that is created by default**